The Doctrine of Standing vs. State A.W.Weckeman

 STATE, on the other hand, relates to who we are IN OURSELVES:

-It concerns the believer’s earthly existence in this physical body.
-It is what the Bible refers to as our “walk” (Col.2:6 & 1 Thess.
-4:1) and relates to our temporal lives in our earthly bodies, servants of God as Christ lives in us.
+It concerns the believer’s earthly existence in the physical body.
+It is what the Bible refers to as our “walk” (Col. 2:6 & 1 Thess.
+4:1) and relates to our temporal lives in our earthly bodies; servants of God as Christ lives in us.
 Because our state concerns our walk in the flesh it is imperfect (Rom.7:18-25 & Rom.13:13-14).
-Our state pertains to our service or works for the Lord (Eph.2:10; Titus 3:8) and is determined by our daily choices regarding obedience or disobedience to the indwelling Holy Spirit:
+Our state pertains to our service or works for the Lord after salvation (Eph.2:10; Titus 3:8) and is determined by our daily choices regarding obedience or disobedience to the indwelling Holy Spirit:

 “Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
 Neither YIELD ye your members as instruments of unrighteousness unto sin: but YIELD yourselves unto God, as those that are alive from the dead…” (Rom.
 6:12-13) [Emphasis adedd].

 Therefore the believer’s state or manner of living (which involves daily choices), determines gains or losses of rewards in Heaven (Col.3:24-25; 1 Cor.3:10-15) and affects the believer’s joy, peace, and contentment while on earth.